coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 018.md

 ---
 **Session Date:** 11/13/2023

 I was sick for session 17.
+The first section will be a portion with Faylen while he was "absent" from session 17, and the session thereafter where Faylen interacts with the party will include a bit of a recap of what was missed in session 17.

 ---